ebelious/Self-Hosted/SOC-Stack.md

 ---
 #### ** Upadate:
-Socfortress releaed a docker-compose for this stack [OSSIEM](https://github.com/socfortress/OSSIEM)
+Socfortress released a docker-compose for this stack [OSSIEM](https://github.com/socfortress/OSSIEM)

 ## Install Ubuntu 22.04 on a VM (or hardware if you are daring enough)